GoiaWie/go-sandbox/README.md

 # go-sandbox

-A sandbox repo to play about with software development tooling and Go.
+A sandbox repository to play about with software development tooling and Go.